2024-25 Edition

 The psychology of human decision making.
 Theories, models, experiments, and data that inform how people make choices, judgments, and other decisions.
 Topics include optimality and bias, mental simulation, learning and feedback, expertise, emotional effects, and group decision making.

-Prerequisite: PSYC 9A and PSYC 9B
+Prerequisite: PSYCH 9A and PSYCH 9B

-Same as PSYC 140J.
+Same as PSYCH 140J.

 Restriction: Cognitive Sciences Majors have first consideration for enrollment.
 Psychology Majors have first consideration for enrollment.

-Prerequisite: (PSYC 7A or PSCI 9) or (PSYC 9A or PSCI 11A)
+Prerequisite: (PSYCH 7A or PSCI 9) or (PSYCH 9A or PSCI 11A)

-Same as PSYC 140L.
+Same as PSYCH 140L.

 Restriction: Cognitive Sciences Majors have first consideration for enrollment.
 Psychology Majors have first consideration for enrollment.